-a comprehensive learning resource for understanding Florida springs.
+a comprehensive educational resource for understanding Florida springs.

-- Understand the differences between a healthy spring and an unhealthy spring.
+- Understand the trophic structure of a healthy spring system

 To understand Florida’s springs and their importance as natural resources, we must first understand the water cycle and aquifer that sustains them.